Australia national cricket team: 21st century

-Following the 2006–07 Ashes series which Australia won 5 nil, Australia slipped in the rankings after the retirements of key players.
-In the 2013/14 Ashes series, Australia again defeated England 5 nil and climbed back to third in the ICC International Test rankings.
-In February/March 2014, Australia beat South Africa, the number 1 team in the world, 2–1 and overtook them to return to the top of the rankings.
-In 2015, Australia won the World Cup, losing just one game for the tournament.
+Following the 2006–07 Ashes series which Australia won 5–0, Australia slipped in the rankings after the retirements of key players.
+In the 2013/14 Ashes series, Australia again defeated England 5–0 and climbed back to third in the ICC International Test rankings.
+In February/March 2014, Australia beat South Africa, the number one team in the world, 2–1 and overtook them to return to the top of the rankings.
+In 2015, Australia won the Cricket World Cup, losing just one game for the tournament.